Skip to content

 [[panels]]

-When the applet is ready for normal use, install it:
+Development mode is temporary.
+When the applet is ready for local use, link the generated project:

 sh